 Some key stats to keep an eye on:

-• Impressions: How often your pins were shown.
+• Impressions: How often Pinterest Pins appeared.

 Practical Resources: Tools, Templates, Tutorials